Nobody can have failed to notice the phenomenon of Sudoku, which has grabbed the nation's interest with a vengeance.

 to myself, I soon found that I could take or leave Sudoku.
 In fact these days I’m more of a Sudon’tku, although

-minutes.
+I do usually solve the hard ones on the Guardian site.
 I’ll never be as good at them as I am at solving crosswords, since I am far better with verbal problems

 than mathematical/logic ones (one of the reasons I have long since stopped even attempting the Listener mathematicals).